Margery0011/Visium/visium_output.md

 ![Alt text](https://github.com/Margery0011/Visium_CSO_Service/blob/main/Figures/Screenshot%202023-12-11%20at%209.36.12%20AM.png?raw=true)

-<center>Figure 1.1: Overview of the folder generate from sapceranger</center>
+    Figure 1.1: Overview of the folder generate from sapceranger

 ![Alt text for second image](https://github.com/Margery0011/Visium_CSO_Service/blob/main/Figures/Screenshot%202023-12-11%20at%209.42.50%20AM.png?raw=true)

-<center>Figure 1.2: Overview of the outs folder</center>
+    Figure 1.2: Overview of the outs folder

 Above is what we can find in the `outs` folder.
 It contains some summary information of the sequencing data, the annotated read sequences, and gene expression matrices we commonly work on.
 Following is some important output files we want to look at.